Educate, Advocate, Empower. Repeat.

 Advocacy

 While we are non-partisan, we are not without opinions.
-We arrive at positions through study and consensus and then lobby elected officials, based on listening to our members.
+We arrive at positions through study and consensus and then act and advocate.

 Public Safety